 ADVERTISEMENT

-Sources said the SIA teams entered the newspaper office early in the morning and conducted an extensive search aimed at examining Bhasin’s “alleged links and activities that threaten the sovereignty of India.”
+Sources said SIA teams entered the office early in the morning and conducted an extensive search for several hours, examining documents, computers and digital devices to probe Bhasin’s “alleged links and activities that threaten the sovereignty of India.”

-In recent years, Kashmir Times has faced multiple administrative and legal challenges, including the sealing of its Srinagar office in 2020.
-Thursday’s SIA raid marks the most serious action yet against the newspaper and its editor.
+The newspaper has faced a series of administrative and legal challenges in recent years, including the sealing of its Srinagar office in 2020.
+Thursday’s raid is the most serious action yet against the organisation.

-Officials said further questioning and forensic analysis of seized material will follow as part of the investigation.
-The newspaper has not yet issued a formal statement on the raid.
+Officials said further questioning and forensic analysis of the seized material will follow as part of the investigation.

 ADVERTISEMENT